Harydhk7/cakeshop-saas/docs/multi-tenant.md

-# Multi-Tenant Configuration for PrestaShop SaaS
+# Multi-Tenant Configuration for Cake Shop SaaS

-This guide explains how to configure PrestaShop for multi-tenant operation in a SaaS environment.
+This guide explains how to configure PrestaShop for multi-tenant operation in a cake shop SaaS environment.

 ## What is Multi-Tenancy?